m0xpd/SubHarmonics/Hardware/Graphics/Input Stage Switching Behaviour.md

-# X Input Stage Switching Behaviour
+# Input Stage Switching Behaviour

 The pulses applied to the harmonic divider chains is derived from either the internal VCO or the "Ext X In" input via the input stage formed of Q4 & Q5, Q6 and IC6C.